Summer Staycation Ideas With The Kids

 Staying Close to Home This Summer Can Still be Fun!

-Staycations this summer may be the more worry-free way to spend some quality time outside with the family.
+Staycations are a great way to spend those long, hot summer days and may even be the more worry-free way to spend some quality time with the family.

-Although you may have exhausted ideas given all the time the family has spent in self-isolation so far this year, you can still change the mood, the pace and the scenery with these suggestions that won’t take you too far from home.
+Although travel has its adventures and benefits, you can still change the mood, the pace, and the scenery with these suggestions that won’t take you too far from home.

 Whether you choose a weekend or a whole week, any of these suggestions are sure to be a hit with kids.